amazeeio/lagoobernetes/services/webhook-handler/README.md

 It uses https://github.com/benbria/node-amqp-connection-manager for connecting to rabbitmq, so it can handle situations were rabbitmq is not reachable and still receive webhooks, process them and keep them in memory.
 As soon as rabbitmq is reachable again, it will send the messages there.

-Logs each received webhook to the lagoon-logs queue.
+Logs each received webhook to the lagoobernetes-logs queue.

 ## Hosting

 Fully developed in Docker and hosted on amazee.io Openshift, see the `.openshift` folder.
 Deployed via Jenkinsfile.

-Uses `lagoon/node:10` as base image.
+Uses `lagoobernetes/node:10` as base image.

 ## Development